Benefits of smart meters: What households need to know

 1. No more estimated bills with smart metering

-With traditional meters, many Irish energy customers receive estimated bills, which are based on the average energy consumption of homes that are the same size as your home.
 Smart meters provide customers with real time data on energy consumption, eliminating the need for estimated bills.
-This allows customers to be billed accurately based on their actual usage, creating fairness and transparency when billing customers.
+This allows you to be billed accurately based on your actual usage, creating fairness and transparency on your bills.

-Smart meters remove all the hassle associated with traditional meters, as there is no need for an estimated bill due to the two-way communication between yourself and your supplier, as both parties have constant access to your usage levels.
-Meaning you will only get charged for the energy you actually consume.
-This is one of the important advantages of smart meters.
+The two-way communication between you and your supplier means estimated bill should not be required as both parties have constant access to your usage levels.
+Meaning you will only get charged for the energy you use – this is one of the important advantages of smart meters.

 2. Reduced energy consumption

 Smart meters create visibility for its customers, allowing them to see their exact energy consumption in real time, and which appliances are using the most electricity.
+To get started, check out our step-by-step guide on how to read a smart meter.
 This is an advantage to customers as they have more insight and information into their energy consumption throughout the day, making them more energy aware and allowing them to reduce their energy consumption where they see fit.

 Smart meters also seamlessly integrate with renewable energy sources, like wind turbines and solar panels.
 This integration allows the efficient management of energy generation and usage, creating a more eco-friendly and sustainable power grid.